al4/vaultsmith/README.md

 Templating
 ----------

-Documentation required, but see example/template.json for a sample.
-Vaultsmith checks
+Documentation required, but see example/template.json for an example.

 Examples
 --------